Juniper/libxo/doc/api.rst

 Emitting Content (xo_emit)
 --------------------------

 The functions in this section are used to emit output.

-The "fmt" argument is a string containing field descriptors as specified in :ref:`format-strings`.
+They use a `format` string containing field descriptors as specified in :ref:`format-strings`.
 The use of a handle is optional and `NULL` can be passed to access the internal "default" handle.
 See :ref:`handles`.

 The remaining arguments to `xo_emit` and `xo_emit_h` are a set of